-Bereavement meaning the death of a loved one.
+Bereavement means the death of a loved one.
 Therefore, Bereavement Leave is the time-off taken by an employee following the death of a loved one.
 In the event of familial death, most corporates have a bereavement policy of providing time off to employees to grieve their loved ones.
-This is called a Bereavement Leave, also known as compassionate leave or grievance leave.
+This is called Bereavement Leave, also known as compassionate leave or grievance leave.

 Bereavement Leave Policies in Different Countries